Identification schemes

 Peggy sends the public values \( (n, y, a) \) to Victor.

-The following is performed \( k \) times
+The following steps are repeated \( k \) times

 Challenge